ajeronimo-AO/myCodes/README.md

 # myCodes

-Thhe idea is to share any type of code created by Me.
+The ideia is to share any type of code created by Me.